Vault-Tek/Vaultify/README.md

 # Vaultify Password Manager (V.0.1.9)

 Vaultify is a locally hosted password manager designed to prioritize security, privacy, and ease of use.
 It operates entirely on the client-side, ensuring that sensitive data remains securely on your device.
 With advanced encryption protocols and a user-friendly interface, Vaultify offers a seamless and secure experience for managing your credentials.

-We are excited to announce that the Vaultify website is now live and accessible.
-Visit the official site for more information and to see Vaultify in action: [Vaultify Website](https://vaultify.pages.dev/).
+Be sure to check out our latest release on the [Vaultify Website](https://vaultify.pages.dev/).

 ## Features